 Life in the media spotlight is a hectic one as TV’s Emma Kenny knows only too well.
-As resident psychologist on Good Morning Britain, magazine columnist, CEO of makeyourswitch.co.uk and a mum of two boys, she has found her energy levels have dropped massively leaving her feeling extremely tired.
+As resident psychologist on This Morning, a magazine columnist, CEO of makeyourswitch.co.uk and a mum of two boys, she has found her energy levels have dropped massively leaving her feeling extremely tired.

 “I have a crazy life.
 It involves lots of travel, early starts and late nights.
 As the years have gone by I have started to feel less energetic and have really struggled to get out of bed in the mornings.
 I always exercise, I am a really healthy eater and generally look after myself, so the tiredness really started to get to me and affect me emotionally.